NYU Internet Security Class

 Format:

-Labs and exams: submit through GradeScope
+Labs: submit through GradeScope

 Project: presentation and report (PDF)

-Distribution of points (adding to 100):
+Distribution of points (100 points max):

 Learning Objectives